AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 @Override
 public void render(GuiGraphics guiGraphics, EntityIngredient entityIngredient) {
     if (!(entityIngredient.getEntity() instanceof LivingEntity entity)) {
-        // don't render the entity if it's null or not a living entity return;
+        // don't render if null or not a living entity return;
     }